slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - trade money for time, not time for money.
 You're going to run out of time first. -- Naval Ravikant*
 - earn with your mind, not with your time. -- Naval Ravikant*
-- a taste of freedom can make you unemployable. -- Naval Ravikant* -->
+- a taste of freedom can make you unemployable. -- Naval Ravikant*
+- A job search is BOTH a numbers game and a quality game.
+You can control how many jobs you apply to, and how good your skills and portfolio are.
+-->

 > *'He who works with his hands is a laborer.